 Shoal is extremely excited to be platinum sponsors of the Systems Engineering Test and Evaluation Conference (SETE).
 SETE 2018 is an annual conference organised by of the Systems Engineering Society of Australia (SESA) and the Southern Cross Chapter of the International Test and Evaluation Association (ITEA).

-This year, the conference is themed around unlocking the future through Systems Engineering and Shoal continues to advance its Systems Engineering (SE) excellence by taking a lead in shaping the body of SE knowledge.
+In 2018, the conference is themed around unlocking the future through Systems Engineering and Shoal continues to advance its Systems Engineering (SE) excellence by taking a lead in shaping the body of SE knowledge.

 Our talent at Shoal continues to strive to address the biggest challenges the SE Community has and provide some of the answers.
 Six papers have been accepted into the conference that cover a range disciplines like model-based systems engineering and asset management; across a range of domains from transport to Defence.
 These papers are the outcomes of our internal research programs, our commitment to the Systems Engineering community and, where appropriate, our advanced client programs.